-The amounts reflected in the General Fund, of Statements A and B, are accounted for using a current financial resources measurement focus.
-With this measurement focus, only current assets and current liabilities are generally included on the balance sheet.
+The amounts reflected in the General Fund are accounted for using a current financial resources measurement focus and the modified accrual basis of account.
+Accordingly, only current assets, deferred outflows of resource, current liabilities, and deferred inflows are included on the balance sheet.
 The statement of revenues, expenditures, and changes in fund balances reports on the sources (i.e., revenues and other financing sources) and uses (i.e., expenditures and other financing uses) of current financial resources.
 This approach is then reconciled, through adjustment, to a government-wide view of Indigent Defender Fund operations.

-The amounts reflected in the General Fund, of Statements A and B, use the modified accrual basis of accounting.
 Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e., when they become both measurable and available).
 Measurable means the amount of the transaction can be determined and available means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 The Indigent Defender Fund considers all revenues available if they are collected within 60 days after the fiscal year end.
 Expenditures are recorded when the related fund liability is incurred, except for interest and principal payments on general long-term debt which is recognized when due, and certain compensated absences and claims and judgments which are recognized when the obligations are expected to be liquidated with expendable available financial resources.